François R. du Plessis – Der rote Faden

 François du Plessis lotet vermeintliche Alltagsgegenstände inhaltlich und formal neu aus, indem er die abstrakte Formensprache der Moderne aufgreift und umdeutet.
 Er nimmt so eine wichtige Position im zeitgenössischen Diskurs der „grenzenlosen Skulptur“ heute ein.

-François du Plessis' book objects are irresistible.
-They attract the eye with their beauty, their well-placed harmonies and disharmonies, their precision craftsmanship and, crucially, their mystery.
-Their obvious pleasure is accompanied by irritation and provocation from the second glance at the latest - the indispensable ingredients for real beauty.
+François du Plessis’s book objects are irresistible.
+They catch the eye with their beauty, their carefully balanced harmonies and disharmonies, their precision craftsmanship and, crucially, their mystery.
+Their obvious appeal is, at the very latest upon a second glance, accompanied by a sense of bewilderment and provocation – the essential ingredients of true beauty.

-For the material from which the objects are made is the book.
-The book in all its types and variations.
-From the simple paperback from the railway station bookshop to the gold-edged hymn book to the illustrated book on design classics, everything is included.
-François du Plessis usually buys his working material directly from publishers or from modern antiquarian bookshops.
-Occasionally, he also uses books from a very specific context for his objects as part of a commission, for example from an estate or from a very specific author or publisher.
-By his own admission, books interest him exclusively as material, as objects with certain characteristics, structures and colours.
+For the material from which these objects are made is the book.
+The book in all its forms and variations.
+From a simple paperback from the station bookshop, through a hymn book with gilt edges, to an illustrated volume on design classics – everything is included.
+François du Plessis usually buys his working materials directly from publishers or from specialist second-hand bookshops.
+Occasionally, as part of a commission, he also uses books from a very specific context for his objects – for example, from an estate, or by a particular author or publisher.
+By his own admission, he is interested in books exclusively as material, as objects with specific properties, structures and colours.
 Can that be?
-Can a book be mere matter?
+Can a book be mere material?

-Or does the artist deliberately leave us alone with his works and the nagging question of whether it is permissible to use books as raw material?
+Or is the artist deliberately leaving us alone with his works and the nagging question of whether it is permissible to use books as raw material?

-Books are a cultural asset, even in the Internet age.
-If we throw away a technically outdated (i.e. no more than three years old) digital reading device without much hesitation, the necessary disposal of worn-out, uninteresting or embarrassing books presents us with problems.
+Books are a cultural asset, even in the internet age.
+Whilst we might discard a technically obsolete (i.e. no more than three years old) digital e-reader without much hesitation, the need to dispose of books we have finished reading, or which we find uninteresting or embarrassing, presents us with a dilemma.
 Well-made books are extremely durable objects.
-People don't like to throw books away.
-Because even the dullest book stands for a centuries-long tradition of the Occident in which the knowledge of the time was stored and passed on in books.
+People are reluctant to throw books away.
+This is because even the most trivial book represents a centuries-long Western tradition in which the knowledge of the age was stored and passed on in books.

-In addition to this reflection on the symbolic significance of books, there is another aspect: François du Plessis uses everyday objects in his art.
-With his works, he encourages us to think about our relationship to things themselves.
-What about our relationship to things, our respect for them?
-Does this not dwindle in times when we no longer know how something was made, what effort and expense it took to produce our object?
-Can products whose life cycle is limited by the producer to a season or a few years evoke any emotional attachment in us at all?
-Things store time - we are emotionally attached to the heirloom that our grandmother used to wear or that our father used to sit on and read the newspaper.
-Which things that are important to us today are capable of storing time?
-On reflection, aren't the things that are really important to us also the things that can store time?
-Aren't books, and only in their printed form, one of our favourite ways of storing time?
+Added to this reflection on the symbolic significance of the book is another aspect: François du Plessis incorporates everyday objects into his art.
+Through his works, he encourages us to reflect on our relationship with objects themselves.
+What of our relationship with objects, and our respect for them?
+Is this not fading in an age when we no longer know how something was made, or the effort and labour it took to produce our possessions?
+Can products whose life cycle is limited by the manufacturer to a single season or a few years really evoke any emotional attachment in us at all?
+Objects capture time – we are emotionally attached to the heirloom that our grandmother once wore or on which our father used to sit and read the newspaper.
+Which of the things that matter to us today are capable of storing time?
+On closer reflection, are not the things that really matter to us also those that can store time?
+Do not books – and specifically in their printed form – rank among the foremost of these repositories of time?

-François du Plessis never poses these questions superficially and yet they are the background against which his work unfolds.
-Long before the first book object, the artist collected books without pursuing a specific purpose with them.
-As a painter, he spent a long time searching for the expression that suited him.
+François du Plessis never poses any of these questions explicitly, and yet they form the backdrop against which his work unfolds.
+Long before creating his first book-object, the artist collected books without any particular purpose in mind.
+As a painter, he searched for a long time to find a form of expression that suited him.

-The oldest work in our exhibition is from 1994; it is a painted canvas combined with found objects to form a collage.
-Eight years later, François du Plessis used books as the basis for his paintings for the first time.
-The step from painter to sculptor, who understands the books as bodies in space and assembles them into independent three-dimensional objects, seems obvious in retrospect and yet is the result of years of persistent searching.
-The artist is constantly developing new techniques with which he explores the material properties of his material and repeatedly elicits different, unexpected forms from it.
-François du Plessis has been working with coloured book cuts for around four years, giving colour a decisive role in his work.
-In a way, he is also returning to his beginnings as a painter, even if he no longer needs a brush.
+The oldest work in our exhibition dates from 1994; it is a painted canvas combined with found objects to form a collage.
+Eight years later, François du Plessis used books as a base for his painting for the first time.
+The transition from painter to sculptor – one who conceives of books as bodies in space and assembles them into independent three-dimensional objects – seems obvious in retrospect, yet is the result of years of persistent exploration.
+The artist is constantly developing new techniques through which he explores the material properties of his medium and repeatedly elicits different, unexpected forms from it.
+For around four years now, François du Plessis has been working with coloured book edges, thereby giving colour a defining role in his work.
+In a sense, this also marks a return to his beginnings as a painter, even though he no longer needs a brush.

-As always, I refer you to our catalogue, which accompanies the exhibition and offers a retrospective view of François du Plessis' work for the first time, while also paying due tribute to his current works.
+As always, I would like to draw your attention to our catalogue, which accompanies the exhibition and, for the first time, offers a retrospective view of the work of François du Plessis, whilst also paying due tribute to his current works.